mime29/mime29.github.com/_posts/2013-04-01-sublime-text-the-one-you-were-looking-for.md

     CMD+P

-If you want to edit a specific style in a specific css file
+Edit a specific style in a specific css file

     ‘style.css@symbolname   ‘

-If you want to access the symbols add ‘@’ before typing the symbol To do the same thing:You can use directly
+Access the symbols, add ‘@’ before typing the symbol To do the same thing: you can use directly

     CMD+R

-You can also reach specific words within a file
+Reach specific words within a file

     ‘style.css#word‘